2025 PWHL playoffs: Toronto (2) vs. Minnesota (4)

 Toronto finished in second place in the league, earning 48 points in the standings.
 Minnesota finished in 4th place with 44 points.
 Minnesota finished behind Ottawa due to their lower number of regulation wins.
 Toronto lost the season series to Minnesota, holding a 1–1–2–2 record.
+This was the second time the two teams met in the playoffs, the first being in the 2024 semifinals, where Minnesota won 3 games to 2.
 In game one, Julia Gosling scored twice in her playoff debut in her 3–2 win, giving Toronto a 1–0 series lead.
 In game two, Lee Stecklein recorded 3 points in a 5–3 victory for Minnesota to tie the series.
 Brooke McQuigge and Michela Cava each scored twice as Minnesota took game three by a score of 7–5; the highest scoring game in PWHL history.
 In game four, Kendall Coyne Schofield scored two goals, and Taylor Heise netted the game-winning goal in overtime to send Minnesota to their second straight Walter Cup Finals.